gbroder24/body-and-mind/README.md

 + I want to navigate the website easily.

 ### Wireframes
 The wireframe mockups were created on Balsamiq.
-They show what the website would look like on mobile and destop devices.
+They show what the website would look like on mobile and desktop devices.

 #### Landing Page